 Special care is applied so that the tree is not hurt during the harvest.
 Shortly after harvest the yerba mate trees put out new shoots, which is the growth harvested 2 years later.
 The harvest time does determine the flavor of the yerba mate, as well as its nutritional properties, especially its stimulant content.
 Yerba mate leaves gathered in February and March tend to have a notably higher stimulating effect than the leaves gathered in September, but they also tend to have a bitterer flavor, as the new buds are then emerging.

 When they arrive at the yerba mate processing plant, the branches are spread on a conveyor belt that carries them to the hopper of what is called in Portuguese a “Sapecador” (Saw-pa-caw-door).
 There the branches fall through the leaping flames of a fire.
 This fire is made our proprietary Cleanheat System® , so that the yerba mate leaves do not come in contact with the dense smoke that results in traditional wood fires.
 This process heats the surface of the leaf to 400°C for fractions of a second, breaking a thin film of protective enzymes that coats the surface of the leaf.
 These enzymes, peroxidase and polifenoloxidase would otherwise hinder the evaporation of the water content and cause oxidation in the leaves during the remaining drying process, rendering it useless.
 This process also removes microorganisms that could otherwise cause fermentation and contamination in the product.
-This does not heat the inner part of the yerba mate leaf over 65°C leaving the nutritional properties intact.
+The process does not superheat the inner part of the yerba mate leaf, leaving the nutritional properties intact.